 Although we already covered the safety of WhatsApp earlier in our WhatsApp course, that article may have left you with some questions regarding how private WhatsApp is.
 In today’s article, we’ll cover the privacy of WhatsApp, and show you how to change the privacy settings on your WhatsApp account.

-WhatsApp is mostly private, but there are some caveats to that.
+WhatsApp is moderately private, but there are some caveats to that.
 WhatsApp messages are encrypted in transit and aren't stored on WhatsApp's servers (only phone numbers are).
-However, messages sent to others can be shared, and even blocked contacts can see messages sent to groups that they're in.
+However, messages sent to others can be shared freely, and even blocked contacts can see messages sent to groups that they're in.

 There are plenty of other things that you can tweak on WhatsApp!
-This section will give a brief overview of all of them.
+This section will give a brief overview of each of them.